RodChak/My-Portfolio/README.md

 > For the fourth milestone in my portfolio website, I will use media queries to make sure that your website displays correctly on desktop screens.
 > For the fifth milestone I will make my website available online.
 > For the sixth milestone I will implemenent some features on the the mobile hamburger menu
+> For this seventh milestone I will implement a popup window that includes the project details in both desktop and mobile.
+In order to do that, I will need to store the information about my projects in a JavaScript object.